Securing Trust: How To Keep Customer Information Safe in 2024

 Image by DC Studio on Freepik

 End-to-end encryption (E2EE) enhances security by ensuring that no third party, like service providers or hackers, can access the communication in transit.
+It does more than send encrypted messages.
+It also enables you to control who has authorized access to stored data.

 This technique utilizes asymmetric encryption.
 So, when a sender encrypts a message using a recipient's public key, only the recipient possessing the private key can decrypt the message.